silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 upgrade-code upgrade ./
 ```

-Basically, all references to the old class names will be replaced with namespaced class names.
+All references to the old class names will be replaced with namespaced class names.

 By this point, you should be able to load your module with PHP.
 However, your module will be using deprecated APIs.

 ## Step 5 - Updating your codebase to use SilverStripe 4 API

 This step will allow you to update references to deprecated APIs.
 If you are planning on making changes to your own module's API, take a minute to define those changes in your `.upgrade.yml`:
-* this will help you updating your own codebase
+* this will help you with updating your own codebase
 * your users will be warned when using your module's deprecated APIs.

 You can define warnings for deprecated APIs along with a message.
 If there's a one-to-one equivalent for the deprecated API, you can also define a replacement. e.g.: